top of page

 Sony Pictures

 Let's dance up a storm one more time before the fatigue kicks in.
-This would mean that we're feeling the effects from Venom: The Last Dance, the third and allegedly final film in the new 'Venom' trilogy, based on Marvel Comics characters.
+This would mean that we're feeling the effects from Venom: The Last Dance, the third and allegedly final film in the new 'Venom' trilogy, the fifth film in SSU (Sony's Spider-Man Universe), based on Marvel Comics' works.

 Set immediately after the events of 2021's 'Venom: Let There Be Carnage', Eddie Brock (Tom Hardy) and his on-and-off partner-in-carnage, the alien symbiote known as Venom (voiced by Hardy), are on the run in Mexico when Eddie gets the idea that they must sneak back into the United States, hoping to reach New York City.
 On the way there, they're followed and attacked by another alien symbiote that is hunting Venom, and which is sent by the mysterious overlord known as Knull (Andy Serkis).
 Meanwhile, Eddie is being tracked by Area 51 higher-up Rex Strickland (Chiwetel Ejiofor) and his scientist recruits Teddy Payne (Juno Temple) and Sadie Christmas (Clark Backo) who are also interested in catching Venom.